Fast and energy-efficient neuromorphic deep learning with first-spike times

 To apply the error backpropagation algorithm \citep{linnainmaa1970representation, Rumelhart1986}, we choose a loss function that is differentiable with respect to synaptic weights and spike times.
 During learning, the objective is to maximize the temporal difference between the correct and all other label spikes.
 The following loss function fulfills the above requirements:

 where $\vect t^{(N)}$ denotes the vector of label spike times $t^\br{N}_n$, $n^*$ the index of the correct label and $\xi \in \mathbb{R}^+$ is a scaling parameter.
 This loss function represents a cross entropy between the true label distribution and the softmax-scaled label spike times produced by the network (see \methods).
 Reducing its value therefore increases the temporal difference between the output spike of the correct label neuron and all other label neurons.
-Notably, it only depends on the spike time difference and is invariant under absolute time shifts, making it independent of artificial outside clocking.
-In some scenarios, learning can be facilitated by the addition of a spike-time-dependent regularizer term (see \methods).
+Notably, it only depends on the spike time difference and is invariant under absolute time shifts, making it independent of the concrete choice of the experiment start which defines $t=0$.
+In case of a non-spiking label neuron we treat its spike time as $t_n^{(N)} = \infty$.
+In this case however, the equation \cref{eq:equalTimeEquation} is not defined and neither are its derivatives.
+We therefore introduce a simple, local heuristic to encourage spiking behaviour in large portions of the network (see \methods).
+In some scenarios, learning can be facilitated by the addition of a spike-time-dependent regularization term (see \methods).

 Gradient descent on the loss function \cref{eq:loss} can now be easily performed by repeated application of the chain rule.
 Using the exact derivatives \cref{eq:equaltime_dw_reinsert,eq:equaltime_dt}, this yields the synaptic plasticity rule